HenrikBengtsson/future/README.md

 Copyright Henrik Bengtsson, 2015

 ## Introduction
-In programming, a _future_ is an abstraction for a _value_ that may available at some point in the future.
-A future can either be
-_unresolved_ or _resolved_.
-As soon as it is resolved, the value is available immediately.
-If the value is queried while the future is still unresolved, the current process is _blocked_ until the future is resolved and the value can be obtained.
+In programming, a _future_ is an abstraction for a _value_ that may be available at some point in the future.
+The state of a future can either be _unresolved_ or _resolved_.
+As soon as it is resolved, the value is available instantaneously.
+If the value is queried while the future is still unresolved, the current process is _blocked_ until the future is resolved.
 Exactly how and when futures are resolved, depends on what strategy is used to evaluate them.
 For instance, a future can resolved using a "lazy" strategy, which means it is resolved only when the value is requested, if at all.
-Another aproach is an "eager" strategy, which means that it is starts to resolve the future as soon as it is created.
+Another approach is an "eager" strategy, which means that it is starts to resolve the future as soon as it is created.
 Alternative strategies is to resolve futures asynchroneously, for instance, by evaluating expressions concurrently on a compute cluster.

 ### Futures in R

-The purpose of the 'future' package is to provide/define a minimalistic Future API for R.  The package itself only provides mechanisms for evaluating expressions _synchroneously_ via "lazy" and "eager" futures.
-More advanced strategies can be implemented by other packages extending the future package.
-For instance, the '[async]' package resolves futures _asynchroneously_ via any of the backends that the '[BatchJobs]' framework provides, e.g. processing using multiple cores on a single machine, on a compute cluster via a job queue and so on.
-The lazy and the eager futures provided by this package exist mainly for the purpose of illustrating how futures work and for troubleshooting code that uses futures but for some reason fails, when for instance using asynchroneous futures.
+The purpose of the 'future' package is to define and provide a minimalistic Future API for R.  The package itself only provides mechanisms for evaluating expressions _synchroneously_ via "lazy" and "eager" futures.
+More advanced strategies can be implemented by other packages extending the 'future' package.
+For instance, the '[async]' package resolves futures _asynchroneously_ via any of the backends that the '[BatchJobs]' framework provides, e.g. multicore processing on a single machine, or distributed on a compute cluster via a job queue.
+The lazy and the eager futures provided by this package exist mainly for the purpose of illustrating how futures work and for troubleshooting code that uses other types of futures but for some reason fails when being resolved.

 Here is an example illustrating how to create a future: